Mcprogramin/Language-Translator/README.md

 This Project was mainly developed for converting different native languages into the English Language along with building Android Application for this project using     buildozer tool in python.

 # Installation
+Use the package manager [pip](https://pypi.org/project/Language-Translator/) to install Language Translator Package.

 ```bash
 pip install Language_Translator
 ```